SHOCKWAVE THERAPY (ESWT)

 Do not disperse, but rather remain in a narrow beam pattern.
 Focused shockwaves are ideal for small, extremely dense dysfunctions such as chronic tendonitis and heel spurs.
 These shockwaves require extreme skill from the therapist as an incorrect application angle of the shockwave beam could miss the targeted tissues, resulting in a totally ineffective treatment.
 Both have their advantages and disadvantages in treating conditions, to be chosen by the therapist based on the condition being treated.

 The ability for acoustic waves to enter the body, and accomplish therapeutic work, directly come from this high energy wavefront.
-The more energy a shockwave possesses, the more capable it’s wavefronts will be in penetrating dysfunctions.
-There are times when some basic shockwave units do not possess sufficient power to get the job done, but the higher power offered by professional units can, but make treatments more expensive.
+The more energy an acoustic wave possesses, the deeper it can reach into the body, and more capable it’s wavefronts will be in penetrating deep lying and hardened dysfunctions to achieve treatment results.

-- The high-speed acoustic waves traveling faster than 760 miles per hour, cause gas molecules within blood and lymphatic fluids to rapidly expand to many times their size.
+• The high-speed acoustic pressure waves cause gas molecule expansion within the blood and lymphatic fluids bathing muscles/tendons/ligaments, to rapidly expand to many times their size.

-- These rapidly expanding gas molecules cause a sudden (shock) and violent stretch pressure on the twisted/tangled/glued fibres within the adhesions, creating cavities or hollow voids in muscles, tendons, and ligaments, in a process termed “cavitation.”
+• These rapidly expanding gas molecules cause a sudden stretch pressure on the twisted/tangled/glued fibres within the problematic adhesions, creating cavities or hollow voids in muscles, tendons, and ligaments, in a process termed “cavitation.”

-- Voids are like a vacuum and have no pressure within them, so violently collapse on themselves (implode) far more rapidly then when they expanded, thus generating an implosion wave (shockwave) of force on the tissue.
-Think of the process as stretching out an elastic (creating the void), then releasing it (implosion).
+• Voids are like a vacuum and have no pressure within them, so rapidly collapse on themselves (implode) far more rapidly then when they stretched , thus generating a high speed implosion wave (shockwave) of force on the tissue.
+Think of the process as slowly stretching out an elastic (creating the void), then releasing it (implosion).
 This enormously high-speed expansion/implosion wave is the starting point to the creation of a shockwave.

-- Billions of these expanding/imploding cavitational voids create a rapidly moving wave through the tissues which is finally the creation of a shockwave.
+• Billions of these high speed expanding/imploding cavitational voids create a rapidly moving wave through the tissues which is finally the creation of a shockwave.

-- These shockwaves are sufficiently disruptive to cause myofascial adhesions and small non-ossified calcium deposits to break apart.
+• These shockwaves are sufficiently disruptive to cause myofascial adhesions and small calcium deposits to break apart.

 Healthy muscles, tendons, ligaments, and nerves are not affected by shockwaves as they can easily absorb the cavitational and thus shockwave forces.
 The acoustic waves simply bounce off bones and hyaline cartilage having no affect positive or negative on them.